 |

-experiences in my life validated my need to have gastric bypass surgery.
-I can recall being humiliated when I went to
+Making the Decision Several experiences in my life validated my need to have gastric bypass surgery.
+I can recall being humiliated

-a baseball game with my family and I couldn't sit in the seats reserved for us.
-I was incredibly uncomfortable the entire
+when I went to a baseball game with my family and I couldn't sit in the seats reserved for us.
+I was incredibly uncomfortable

-Two of the most eye opening experiences that guided me to surgery included being accepted into Michigan State University's
+Two of the most eye opening experiences that guided me to surgery included being accepted

-Master's Degree in Nursing/Family Nurse Practitioner program.
-I worked diligently for years to be accepted into this
+into Michigan State University's Master's Degree in Nursing/Family Nurse Practitioner program.
+I worked diligently for

-program and I completed the first year with a 4.0 grade point average.
-When the second year approached, I realized I
+years to be accepted into this program and I completed the first year with a 4.0 grade point average.
+When the second

-would have to go on-campus for the last two years, and I allowed my weight to control my life.
-After going to college
+year approached, I realized I would have to go on-campus for the last two years, and I allowed my weight to control my life.

-for eight years, I dropped out because I could not go on-campus feeling and looking the way I did.
-I was so ashamed
+After going to college for eight years, I dropped out because I could not go on-campus feeling and looking the way I did.

-and embarrassed and I did not want to be in public anymore than I had to.
+I was so ashamed and embarrassed and I did not want to be in public anymore than I had to.

-The last experience that pushed me towards
+The last experience

-surgery was the birth of my son, Keaton.
-I knew that I had to make drastic changes in my life if I wanted to be a good
+that pushed me towards surgery was the birth of my son, Keaton.
+I knew that I had to make drastic changes in my life

-mother to my son.
+if I wanted to be a good mother to my son.
 I wanted to be healthy, active and loving.
-The bottom line was--I couldn't be any of those things
+The bottom line was--I couldn't

-if I didn't lose weight and I needed to love myself first.
+be any of those things if I didn't lose weight and I needed to love myself first.

 |